-Contribution of Official Development Assistance to Mitigation of Political Risks for Foreign Direct Investment: Measurability Constraints
+Mitigating Effect of Official Development Assistance on Political Risks to Foreign Direct Investment: Limits of Measurability

 Abstract

-A mitigation of political risks is a pre-requisite for an effective mobilization of private capital which is expected to play an important role in financing Sustainable Development Goals.
-However, the issue of measuring the effect of various financial and non-financial tools on such risks has not been addressed properly on a conceptual or technical level.
-This article examines the question of measurability of the official development assistance (ODA)’s contribution to mitigation of political risks for foreign direct investment (FDI) and aims to stimulate an academic discussion about the constraints and the ways to overcome them.
+Mitigating political risk is a critical condition for mobilizing private capital need to achieve the Sustainable Development Goals.
+However, the issue of measuring the mitigating effect of various financial and non-financial instruments has not yet been conceptually or technically elaborated.
+This article aims to reveal the problem of measuring the effect of official development assistance (ODA) in minimizing political risks to foreign direct investment (FDI) and to provoke an academic discussion on the key limitations that complicate such measurement, as well as ways to overcome them.

-Theoretically, the risk mitigation effect of conventional ODA can be measured by correlating the volume of aid allocated to relevant sectors (with distinctive purpose codes) with the correspondent subcomponents of the most authoritative political risk indices.
-However, an operationalization of this idea is hindered by a strong interdependency between explanatory and response variables: high political risks in a recipient country limit considerably its aid receipts.
-Moreover, both parameters are influenced by various endogenous and exogenous factors, many of which can be operationalized only as dummies.
+The mitigating effect of traditional forms of development assistance can theoretically be measured by correlating data on the volume of funding for certain relevant sectors with the values of the relevant components of the most authoritative political risk ratings.
+However, the implementation of this idea is impeded by the reciprocal influence of the explanatory and dependent variables.
+A high degree of political instability in the recipient country inherently constrains the allocation of aid.
+Furthermore, both parameters are influenced by a multitude of endogenous and exogenous factors, which can be expressed only through dummy variables.

 Downloads